Skip to main content

 Do I need to know anything about MCP to use it?

 No. MCP is a protocol; you don't need to understand the protocol to use it any more than you need to understand HTTP to browse the web.
-If your AI client supports remote MCP servers (Claude Desktop, Claude Code, Cursor, and a growing list), you paste in the URL, complete an OAuth flow, and use natural language.
-Everything else is plumbing the AI handles for you.
+If you have Claude Desktop or Claude Code, you paste in the URL, complete an OAuth flow, and use natural language.
+Everything else is plumbing Claude handles for you.

 Can the AI accidentally delete my goals?